gds-operations/vcloud-core/README.md

     bundle exec rake integration

-### setting up and describing your environment for test runs

-You need access to a suitable vCloud Director organization to run the integration tests - it also needs some basic
+You need access to a suitable vCloud Director organization to run the integration tests.
+See the [integration tests README](/spec/integration/README.md) for further details.
-configuration: an Edge Gateway, and a routed network.
-It is not necessarily safe to run them against an existing environment, unless care is taken with the entities being tested.

-A number of ENV vars specifying items under test in the environment need to be set for the tests to run successfully.

-- `VCLOUD_EDGE_GATEWAY`: _name of edge gateway under test_
-- `VCLOUD_NETWORK1_ID`: _Id of network under test_
-- `VCLOUD_PROVIDER_NETWORK_ID`: _Id of the uplink network (or external network) of the VCLOUD_EDGE_GATEWAY under test_

 ## Contributing